abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

         return 'replica'
 ```

-Because you get a type object for the `model` argument to the `db_for_read()` method, you could probably introduce a [proxy model](https://docs.djangoproject.com/en/3.1/topics/db/models/#proxy-models) for user profiles that you _only_ use on the page that displays the user's own profile.
-When other users view their profile, though, you use the true `UserProfile` class.
+Because you get a type object for the `model` argument to the `db_for_read()` method, you could probably introduce a [proxy model](https://docs.djangoproject.com/en/3.1/topics/db/models/#proxy-models) for data that you _only_ when a user views their own data.

+For example, you might use a proxy model called `UsersOwnProfile` when a user views their profile, but when other users view their profile, you use the true `UserProfile` class.

 Then you could do something like this: